jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 When will it stop,
 when will the temple
-and all its rubble will be removed
+and all its rubble be removed
 without a trace.
 The clock ticks on.

 The lizards breed and breed
 back in the chemo lab.
 My hair drifts down around me
-like angel wings, like falling leaves
+like angel wings, like leaves falling

 on a cold, breezy day
 until I become a shining dome